reiase/probing/docs/src/user-guide/debugging.md

 - **JUMP**: An unconditional jump in the control flow graph is made.
 - **LINE**: An instruction is about to be executed that has a different line number from the preceding instruction.
 - **PY_RESUME**: Resumption of a Python function (for generator and coroutine functions), except for throw() calls.
-- **PY_RETURN**: Return from a Python function (occurs immediately before the return, the callee’s frame will be on the stack).
+- **PY_RETURN**: Return from a Python function (occurs immediately before the return, the callee's frame will be on the stack).
-- **PY_START**: Start of a Python function (occurs immediately after the call, the callee’s frame will be on the stack)
+- **PY_START**: Start of a Python function (occurs immediately after the call, the callee's frame will be on the stack)
 - **PY_THROW**: A Python function is resumed by a throw() call.
 - **PY_UNWIND**: Exit from a Python function during exception unwinding.
-- **PY_YIELD**: Yield from a Python function (occurs immediately before the yield, the callee’s frame will be on the stack).
+- **PY_YIELD**: Yield from a Python function (occurs immediately before the yield, the callee's frame will be on the stack).
 - **RAISE**: An exception is raised, except those that cause a STOP_ITERATION event.
 - **RERAISE**: An exception is re-raised, for example at the end of a finally block.
 - **STOP_ITERATION**: An artificial StopIteration is raised; see the STOP_ITERATION event.